Drinks

 1 dash Scrappy’s Orange Bitters

-Preparation: Stir Old Tom Gin and orange bitters over ice, pour into the glass, carefully pour the port into the glass so that it can flow to the bottom of the glass.
+Preparation: Stir Old Tom Gin and orange bitters with 3 ice cubes for 20 seconds (60 times), strain into the glass, carefully pour the port wine into it so that it can flow to the bottom of the glass.

 The recipe variations